DerwenAI/bwyd/README.md

 In other words, representing the processes of cooking as source code plus semi-structured data?

+Moreover, where do stories that inspire and human domain expertise get attached into the process?

-This project is an application of contemporary software engineering to how people in professional kitchens think about their work.
+This project is an application of contemporary software engineering into the process of how people in professional kitchens think about their work.

 Code in **Bwyd** language represents the "structure" and "art" of cooking, which can then be parameterized and rendered as text to generate recipes